jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     mkdir tests

-  the terminal_ shows nothing, I use tree_ to see what my project now looks like
+  the terminal_ goes back to the command line, I use tree_ to see what my project now looks like

   .. code-block:: shell
     :emphasize-lines: 1